ldn-softdev/jtc/User Guide.md

 - `}{` - if substituted JSON is a _string_, then outer quotation marks are dropped, otherwise substitute as it is

 ## Comparing JSONs
-`-c` allows comparing JSONs (or JSONs element pointed by walk-paths).
-Let's compare `phone` records from the first and the last entries from the addrss book:
+`-c` allows comparing JSONs (or JSONs element pointed by walk-paths) - `jtc` will display JSON delta (diffs) between compared JSONs.
+Let's compare `phone` records from the first and  the second entries of the address book:
 ```
 bash $ cat ab.json | jtc -w'[Directory][0][phone]' -c'[Directory][1][phone]' -l
 "json_1": [